animate-css/animate.css/README.md

 });
 ```
 ###Editing an animation effect
-You can 1) change the duration of your animations, 2) extend the delay, or 3) change the number of times that it plays.
+You can 1) change the duration of your animations with the LESS varible `@animationLessTime`, 2) extend the delay, or 3) change the number of times that it plays.
 If you do edit an animation effect, make sure you change them cross-browser.

 ```css
 #logo {